remore/yarv-prof/README.md

 ## Prerequisite

-- DTrace must be installed on your System
+- DTrace must be installed on your system
 - You need to edit MRI source code as follows(since pre-compiled MRI doesn't provide `insn` probe, you need to enable this  manually, as of Ruby2.4.0)

 ```